Linear and multilinear algebra on diffeological vector spaces: Diffeological spaces and diffeological vector spaces

 \begin{oss} Example \ref{tensor-not-functional-example} also illustrates that, in general, there is \textbf{not} an analogue of the classical isomorphism $V^*\otimes V\cong L^{\infty}(V,V)$: it suffices to consider the same $V$, that is, $\matR^n$ with the coarse diffeology.
 Then the product on the left is the trivial space, $V^*$ being the trivial space, whereas the space on the right consists of \emph{all} linear maps $V\to V$ (since the coarse diffeology includes any map into $V$, all of these maps are automatically smooth). \end{oss}

-\paragraph{Tensor product of duals and the dual of a tensor product} Recall, once again, that for usual vector spaces there is a standard isomorphism $V^*\otimes W^*\cong(V\otimes W)^*$; we are now interested in the question whether the existence of this isomorphism extends to the diffeological context, \emph{i.e.}, whether the corresponding map is smooth.
-This standard isomorphism $V^*\otimes W^*\to(V\otimes W)^*$, which in this paragraph we denote by $F$, is defined by:
+\paragraph{Tensor product of duals and the dual of a tensor product} Recall, once again, that for usual vector spaces there is a standard isomorphism $V^*\otimes W^*\cong(V\otimes W)^*$; it turns out that this is also true for (finite-dimensional) diffeological vector spaces.
+Observe immediately that by Theorem \ref{dual-is-standard-thm} and the definition of the tensor product diffeology, both $V^*\otimes W^*$ and $(V\otimes W)^*$ are standard spaces, so for them to be diffeomorphic it is sufficient that they have the same dimension.

-The first thing that we need to check is whether it does take values in $(V\otimes W)^*$, that is, if, fixed some $f\otimes g\in V^*\otimes W^*$,\footnote{Extending by linearity is smooth by definition of a diffeological vector space.} it actually defines a smooth (and not just linear) map $V\otimes W\to\matR$.